jewbetcha/ez-linkify/README.md

 # ez-linkify
-A tiny JS plugin to create links in the DOM for you out of plain text.
+A tiny, zero dependency JS plugin to create links in the DOM for you out of plain text.
 I ran into a situtation where some dynamically created content could only be plain text, but needed links, so I made this.
 Similar to markup, just structure your links in a certain way and linkify will do the rest.

 ## Usage
 ### Structure your links with double brackets like so: